acmestack/acmestack-website/content/zh/docs/contributing/pull-requests.md

 # Best Practices for Faster Reviews

-Most of this section is not specific to OpeninGO, but it's good to keep these best practices in mind when you're making a pull request.
+Most of this section is not specific to AcmeStack, but it's good to keep these best practices in mind when you're making a pull request.

-You've just had a brilliant idea on how to make OpeninGO better.
+You've just had a brilliant idea on how to make AcmeStack better.
 Let's call that idea Feature-X.
 Feature-X is not even that complicated.
 You have a pretty good idea of how to implement it.